vktr274/computer-vision-image-correction-enhancement/README.md

 ![Comparison of Images Equalized in Different Color Spaces](images/every_color_space_6.png)

 However, it is better to only equalize the brightness channels of color spaces that have such a channel.
-From the YCrCb it is the Y channel, from the HSV it is the V channel, from the XYZ it is the Y channel, and from the Lab it is the L channel.
+From YCrCb it is the Y channel, from HSV it is the V channel, from XYZ it is the Y channel, and from Lab it is the L channel.
 The following are the results of equalizing only the brightness channels of the images:

 ![YCrCb only Y channel equalized](images/ycrcb_only_y.png)